 The Superintendent shall execute the requirements in Board policy 5:150, Personnel Records, whenever another school district requests a reference concerning an applicant who is or was a District employee and was the subject of a report made by a District employee to DCFS.

-The Superintendent shall notify the State Superintendent and the Regional Superintendent in writing when he or she has reasonable cause to believe that a certificate holder was dismissed or resigned from the District as a result of an act that made a child an abused or neglected child.
-The Superintendent must make the report within 30 days of the dismissal or resignation and mail a copy of the notification to the certificate holder.
+The Superintendent shall notify the State Superintendent and the Regional Superintendent in writing when he or she has reasonable cause to believe that a license-holder was dismissed or resigned from the District as a result of an act that made a child an abused or neglected child.
+The Superintendent must make the report within 30 days of the dismissal or resignation and mail a copy of the notification to the –license-holder.

 Special School Board Member Responsibilities